 Pre-Planting Considerations

 Before selecting a plant for a particular spot in the garden, you need to evaluate the conditions of the area.
 Assess the functions, growing season, light, wind, soil type, and any physical limitations such as eaves, overhangs, or a tree canopy.
 When assessing the soil type, it is a good idea to dig a test hole and confirm the draining capability of the soil.
-This is done by digging a hole 12 inches deep and filling it with water and observing how long it takes to drain.
-If the hole does not drain in 6-8 hours, drainage is extremely poor and extra care should be taken in selecting a plant for that area.
+This is done by digging a hole 12 inches deep, filling it with water, and observing how long it takes to drain.
+If the hole does not drain in 6-8 hours, the drainage is extremely poor and extra care should be taken in selecting a plant for that area.

 Planting Instructions

-• Dig the hole at least twice the diameter of the container that the plant is in, but no deeper than the height of the root ball.
+Dig the hole at least twice the diameter of the container that the plant is in, but no deeper than the height of the root ball.
 It is important that the top of the root ball of plant be 1-2 inches, (1/2 inch for a 1-gallon or 4-inch plant) above the level of the surrounding soil when you are finished.

-• Carefully remove the plant from the container and loosen the root ball by gently pulling, tearing, or cutting the outer roots in 3-4 spots around the root ball.*
+Carefully remove the plant from the container and loosen the root ball by gently pulling, tearing, or cutting the outer roots in 3-4 spots around the root ball.*

-• Backfill with the amended soil, tamping down as you go.
+Backfill with the amended soil, tamping down as you go.

-• Build a water dam around the edge or drip line of the plant.
+Build a water dam around the edge or drip line of the plant.

-• Water by filling the dam slowly, allowing the water to soak in deeply.
+Water by filling the dam slowly, allowing the water to soak in deeply.
 Some settling of the soil may occur.
 If so, bring the soil level back up to the top of the root ball.
 Do not allow water to stand around the base of the stem or trunk.

 *Please note alternate instructions on this page for Japanese Maples, Rhododendron, Azaleas, Camellias, Roses, Protea, Leucadendron, vines, and similar plants